Tumansky R-79V-300: Design and development

 The development of the R-79 began in the late 1970 under the direction of V.K.
 Kobchenko with development project designation Izdeliye 79 ('Product 79').
 The design and development of the R-79V-300 was driven by the requirement of designing a power plant for a supersonic V/STOL aircraft working alongside two lift engines (RD-41).
-Unlike its predecessor, the thrust-vectored non-afterburning turbofan Tumansky R-27 used in the Yak-38, the R-79 single exhaust design combined with a 3-wedge ring swivel nozzle made possible an afterburner turbofan capable of operate in any nozzle position.
+Unlike its predecessor, the thrust-vectored non-afterburning turbofan Tumansky R-27 used in the Yak-38, the R-79 single exhaust design combined with a three-joints ring swivel nozzle made possible an afterburner turbofan capable of operate in any nozzle position.

-The R-79V-300 used in the Yak-41 is a two-shaft axial-flow afterburning turbofan with counter-rotating spools to reduce weight and gyroscopic forces on the engine.
+The R-79V-300 used in the Yak-141 is a two-shaft axial-flow afterburning turbofan with counter-rotating spools to reduce weight and gyroscopic forces on the engine.
 The engine has a three-stage low-pressure compressor (fan) and an eleven-stage high-pressure compressor, with bleed air from after the 6th stage for roll control.
 Both compressors are driven by a pair of counter-rotating 2-stage turbines.
 However the bleed air for roll control, up to 10 kg/s taken from the core will reduce the thrust.
 Paired with two RD-41 (4.1 kN, 4,260 kgf) they totals a thrust in hovering mode of 20,500 kgf at ISA conditions.

 Ground testing, production and test flights extended from 1983 to 1991 when the Yak-141 was cancelled.